yuyangh/csci201finalproject/README.md

-# CSCI 201 Final Project
+# CSCI 201 Principles of Software Development Final Project
 csci201 group 10 final project

 ScheduleMe is a web-based application aiming to automatically generate all possible schedules based on the user’s course load and personal time constraints.